RchGrav/astraeus/astraeus.md

 * **Context Isolation & Focus:** Each sub-agent operates with its own **isolated context** – it does not automatically inherit the main session’s conversation or any global knowledge.
 This means **each agent’s instructions must be entirely self-sufficient and laser-focused on its task**, guiding it to gather whatever information it needs using its tools or provided inputs.
 Because sub-agents execute “in the dark” (with no direct user interaction or visibility until they finish), their prompts must explicitly clarify **what to do, how to do it, and how to report back**. **Only provide the minimal necessary input** to a sub-agent (files, diffs, logs, etc.) so it can act decisively – do not dump the entire project or conversation on it.
 In turn, each sub-agent must return a **self-contained output** (a report, diff, or result) that the Primary agent can forward or use directly without additional interpretation.
 This isolation keeps the main conversation context uncluttered and ensures each agent works with clarity and focus.

+### 🧠 High-Impact Pre-Implementation Validation

+ Sub-agents are most powerful when acting as **unbiased, expert consultants** brought in for deep, focused technical analysis *before* implementation begins.
+Each sub-agent is a senior specialist in its domain — an "architectural second opinion" summoned into a clean context window to inspect a proposal, plan, or existing pattern.
+Their job is not to generate code in isolation, but to surface:

+ * Foundational design flaws or scaling issues
+ * Language- or framework-specific pitfalls
+ * Risk areas in performance, memory, concurrency, or inter-process communication
+ * Security posture or data handling concerns
+ * Alternative data structures or algorithms
+ * Best practices alignment (idiomatic usage, modularity, testing patterns, etc.)

+ The sub-agent then returns a **concise, unbiased technical report** with recommendations — acting like a world-class principal engineer peer-reviewing a plan before time and resources are committed.
+This ensures fewer rewrites, higher architectural quality, and more confidence moving forward.

+ **Sub-agents shine not by doing the work, but by showing you how to do it better.**

 * **Git-Centric Workflow Discipline:** *Version control is paramount.* Every agent must operate with Git best practices front-of-mind:

   * **Always be in a Git repository.** If the project is not already under git, the orchestrator should initialize a repo immediately (e.g., run `git init`) and ensure the initial state is committed.
 No work should proceed outside of version control.